StreptanthusDimensions/Plant_Counter/README.md

 If you want to build this yourself:

-Clone the repo to your copmuter.
+Clone the repo to your computer.

 #### Mac